 In a futuristic room bathed in blue light, inside a tank filled with similarly blue water float a bunch of little ghosts: jellyfish.
 They keep contracting at regular intervals to maintain their buoyancy.
 Alazne leans towards the glass, and her curious face gets reflected.
 The jellyfish don’t react, because if they have a brain it’s as minimally functional as possible.
 And they are lucky for it.
 For a few seconds I grow jealous of jellyfish.

 Alazne agreed to let me organize a potentially exhausting outing for Saturday.
 I chose the aquarium in Donostia, because from the few times I came here as a ghost I recalled it being quite beautiful, and looking at animals is always cool; no matter how terrible the troubles in one’s life, at least you aren’t trapped in a zoo exhibit or a tank filled with water so a bunch of idiots can pay to gawk at you.
 Then again, if the animals are stupid enough, maybe it’s a good thing that people are keeping them safe and feeding them and cleaning their shit so they don’t have to worry.
 It’s like an utopia.
-And to an extent I would have loved to take care of Alazne like that, but eventually she’d feel like rebelling against her perfect living conditions and think of ways to fuck everything up.
+And to an extent I would have loved to take care of Alazne like that, but eventually she’d feel like rebelling against her perfect living conditions and would think of ways to fuck everything up.
 I don’t blame her, that’s just human nature.

 “Have you ever been stung by a jellyfish, Asier?”
 Alazne asks.